rbengtsson/appservices-start-stop/README.md

 This repository contains a Visual Studio Team Services plugin called "Azure App Services - Start and Stop".
+More information is available on the Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=rbengtsson.appservices-start-stop

 # Using the extension